sjbrown/1kfa/resolution_cards/character_move_sheet.md

 levels = ['r2', 'r1', '0', 'g1', 'g2']
 ```

-    ✗: The spell / effect fails.
-The GM will say how | GM Move
+    ✗:
     ----
-    ✓: The spell / effect is cast, GM chooses | gray progress
+    ✓: The spell / effect is cast, GM chooses
     ----
-    ✔: The spell / effect is cast and choose | green progress
+    ✔: The spell / effect is cast and choose [gray progress]
     ----
-    ✔✔: The spell / effect is successfully cast | 2x green progress
+    ✔✔: The spell / effect is successfully cast [green progress]

 **Details**: Lose 1 charge.